EclipseFdn/certbot/README.md

 ## How to add a domain?

-Edit the script `gen-domain.sh` and add it to the list.
-Note that the given domain must have a proxy pass configured for port `80` as follow:
+Edit the file `certs.jsonnet` and add yours to the list.

+Note that the every domain must have a proxy pass configured for port `80` as follow:

 ```nginx
 location /.well-known/acme-challenge {